tradiuz/scenequencer/README.md

 The Cutscenequencer Macro  is a tool designed for Game Masters using Foundry Virtual Tabletop (Foundry VTT) to easily script and execute complex cutscenes with minimal coding knowledge.
 It provides a user-friendly interface to create sequences of actions like camera movements, scene switches, dialogues, and more, enhancing your storytelling with dynamic visual and audio effects.

+This fork was redone to leverage sequencer to make all actions serialized.

 ## Features

 - **Camera Control**: Pan and zoom the camera to specific locations or tokens.